so-tha/so-tha/README.md

 🚀 Currently

 - Exploring Data Automation and Back-end Development

-- Learning more about React, Next.js and Supabase
+- Learning more about React and Next.js
 - Expanding knowledge in algorithms and clean code